Copy text vs copy media (Pro)

 - Images embedded in your notes are included in the compiled image.

-- PDFs referenced/embedded in your notes are exported as visual pages (so they can be pasted into tools that accept images).
+- PDFs referenced/embedded in your notes are exported as visual pages.

 Media inclusion rules